Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships

 \section{Introduction}

-The cryptocurrency market has emerged as an important player in global financial markets despite its relatively short lifespan~\cite{gajardo2018does,maasoumi2021contrasting}.
-Since the inception of cryptocurrencies in 2012,\footnote{Initiated by \quotes{Bitcoin: A Peer-to-Peer Electronic Cash System} paper published by a scholar named Nakamoto Satoshi~\cite{nakamoto2008peer}.} cryptocurrency market capitalisation has substantially soared.
-For instance, the total market capitalisation of cryptocurrencies witnessed an increase from 17 billion dollars at the beginning of 2017 to 1.1 trillion dollars at the beginning of 2023.
-This exponential growth has made cryptocurrencies a potential investment opportunity and attracted a considerable number of new investors to this market.
+The cryptocurrency market has emerged as an important player in global financial markets despite its relatively short lifespan~\cite{maasoumi2021contrasting}.
+Since the inception of cryptocurrencies in 2012,\footnote{Initiated by the \quotes{Bitcoin: A Peer-to-Peer Electronic Cash System} paper by Nakamoto Satoshi~\cite{nakamoto2008peer}.} the market capitalisation has soared, increasing from 17 billion in early 2017 to 2.6 trillion US dollars in March 2024.\footnote{coinmarketcap.com} This impressive growth underscores the significance of cryptocurrencies and their impact on attracting a large number of investors.

-Despite the attractiveness of the cryptocurrency market, there are several challenges concerning the profitability of cryptocurrency trading.
-In addition to common challenges that affect investment decisions in traditional financial assets, such as accurate price prediction and being influenced by global economic and non-economic factors, cryptocurrencies face distinct challenges due to their unique ecosystem.
-The challenges that contribute to the volatility of their prices include mining difficulty, the security of wallets and cryptocurrency exchanges, blockchain-related energy consumption, and the lack of international acceptance and legislation \citep{sabry2020cryptocurrencies}.
-Besides, the cryptocurrency market is characterised by high volatility, no closed trading periods, and being impacted by public sentiment that distinguishes it from other financial markets \citep{valencia2019price}.
-Hence, the interplay between these unique characteristics of cryptocurrencies and challenges in the financial markets adds further complexity to predicting cryptocurrency market behaviour.